Pestalozzi Froebel Teachers’ College / Columbia College of Expression

 She was educated at the National Kindergarten and Elementary College in Chicago and graduated in 1890, then did further gradate studies at the Pestalozzi Froebel Haus, Berlin in 1895, where she studied under the tutelage of a niece of Froebel, the father of the kindergarten movement.
 From 1897 until 1898 she studied at the University of Chicago and from 1920 to 1921 she studied at Columbia University, New York.

-She taught at the Alcott School in Lake Forest, IL from 1890-94, and started the first kindergarten at the Chicago Commons Social Settlement where she served as its first director from 1895-1904.
+She taught at the Alcott School in Lake Forest, IL from 1890-94, and started the first kindergarten at the Chicago Commons Social Settlement where she served as the kindergarten's first director from 1895-1904.
 Out of that grew the present Pestalozzi-Froebel Teachers’ college of Chicago, which she founded in 1896 and served as president until 1936.

 In 1896 she married the Reverend Herman Frederick Hegner, a Congregational minister, and in addition to her duties at the school, assisted him in his ministerial work for five years at Bethany Congregational Church in Chicago and for four years in the Congregational Church at Harvey, Illinois.
 Rev. Hegner then left the church to join his wife in developing the kindergarten college.
 He retired in 1931.